car-washing

 Keep Your Car Dusted

 In between washings, you may notice that your car has a tendency to gather dust, especially in the summer months.
 Purchase a car duster and keep your car dusted of any dirt particles each time you drive.
 A relatively inexpensive duster that really does a great job is the California Duster.
-When you park your car after driving, simply pull out the car duster and make a quick swipe over the car.
+When you park your car after driving, pull out the car duster and make a quick swipe over the car.
 This will stop any dirt or particles from setting into the paint before you have a chance to wash your car.

 About The Author